lydialaseur/btree/README.md

 # btree
-python implementation of b-tree index
+A python implementation of a b-tree index on a simulated table where the user can specify which column to create the index on and the order of the b-tree.